terminatorul/xref-tag/README.md

     Ex. installation for Ubuntu Linux: `sudo apt install cflow`

-    By default GNU cflow 1.6 is expected.
+    Tested only somewhat successfully with GNU cflow 1.6 as it looks it can not successfully parse all system headers.

     The command works with 'C' sources, and will output a direct and reverse call tree over the entire set of sources.
 Will also output a third format which is a cross-references of uses